Axway/agent-sdk/docs/discovery/provisioning.md

 type RequestStatusBuilder interface {
   // SetMessage - set the request Status message SetMessage(message string) RequestStatusBuilder
+  // RequestStatusBuilder - adds any existing status reasons so they are not lost SetCurrentStatusReasons([]v1.ResourceStatusReason) RequestStatusBuilder
   // SetProperties - set the properties of the RequestStatus SetProperties(map[string]string) RequestStatusBuilder
   // AddProperty - add a new property on the RequestStatus